tomchang25/whisper-auto-transcribe/README.md

 - Auto generates subtitle from video/audio
 - Auto translate to English
 - 99 language support
 - High accuracy.
-Easy to use
+Easy to use.
-- GPU acceleration (WIP)
+- GPU acceleration
+- CLI mode for batch task
 - More features are coming soon

 <!--